QuickBase/interview-demos/README.md

 ##Overview
 Our team combines expertise in software engineering and operations.
 We write code, make use of configuration management tools and deploy services to diverse infrastructure.
 The code we produce is modular, tested and parameterized to be run in any environment with any set of attributes.

 As a potential candidate for our team, we expect you to have experience with writing and deploying web services.
-We don't expect you to have expertise with all the technologies utilized in this demo, but these frameworks and technologies do reflect the tools that are typicall used by our team.
+We don't expect you to have expertise with all the technologies utilized in this demo, but these frameworks and technologies do reflect the tools that are typically used by our team.

 ##Demo
 As a center of excellence for platform engineering, our team typically works in collaboration with service providers to deploy and manage their services in production.
 We tend to work closely to engineer solutions to make other teams more efficient, and occasionally, we contribute code back to these teams as well.
 One of the most important components for any web service we deploy is that it offers a valid health check.
 We need a consistent way to check that all of the services deployed on our platform are available and ready to serve traffic.
 This leads us to your demo!